The Variants dialog

 Instead of displaying the variants as heat maps, you can check the Sliding window checkbox to display them as bar charts.
 In this mode, a sliding window filter (currently, 15 variants in length) is passed over all variants in the sample, and the number of "red" and "green" variants is used to determine the height of the corresponding bar; the "blue" background is still rendered as a heat map of samples that are identical to the reference:

 You can also check the Flat color checkbox to draw each sample as a flat line.
-In this mode, if the majority of the variants in the sliding window are "red" (different from reference), that entire segment of the chart will be drawn in red (the same applies to "green" variants that are hetereozygous):
+In this mode, if the majority of the variants in the sliding window are "red" (different from reference), that entire segment of the chart will be drawn in red (the same applies to "green" variants that are heterozygous):

 This display mode is the most compact, making it possible to fit many more samples on the screen and review them at a glance.